by K Marie Alto October 28, 2021 10 min read

 First up, you want to make sure you're bathing your fur baby regularly.
 Regular bathing helps wash away the bacteria, built-up saliva and sweat, dirt, and anything else your dog has stepped in or rolled in since the last time you washed them.

 You'll want to use lukewarm water (you don't want to overheat your fur baby with hot water or chill them with cold) and a dog-friendly shampoo to wash them thoroughly.

 Next, take special care with grooming your fur baby's paws.
 Trim their nails carefully to avoid hurting them.
 At the same time, take a pair of grooming scissors and trim back the fur around their toes.

-Another way to protect your fur baby's toe beans is to use something like our USDA certified organic Momma Knows Best Hydrate & Repel paw balm.
-This organic dog and cat balm has 100% natural, dog and cat lick-safe, antibacterial and antifungal ingredients to help cut back on those pesky microbes while also helping to heal dry skin, protect skin from cracking, and generally ensuring that your fur baby's paws are as healthy as they can be.
+This USDA certified organic dog and cat balm has 100% natural, dog and cat lick-safe, antibacterial and anti-fungal ingredients to help cut back on those pesky microbes while also helping to heal dry skin, protect skin from cracking, and generally ensuring that your fur baby's paws are as healthy and fresh smelling as they can be.